Thomas Sankara: Death

 On 15 October 1987, Sankara and twelve other officials were killed in a coup d'état organized by his former colleague Blaise Compaoré.
 When accounting for his overthrow, Compaoré stated that Sankara jeopardized foreign relations with former colonial power France and neighbouring Ivory Coast, and accused his former comrade of plotting to assassinate opponents.

-Prince Johnson, a former Liberian warlord allied to Charles Taylor and killer of the Liberian president Samuel Doe whose last hours of life were filmed, told Liberia's Truth and Reconciliation Commission that it was engineered by Charles Taylor.
+Prince Johnson, a former Liberian warlord allied to Charles Taylor and killer of the Liberian president Samuel Doe whose last hours of life were filmed, told Liberia's Truth and Reconciliation Commission that it was engineered by Taylor.
 After the coup and although Sankara was known to be dead, some CDRs mounted an armed resistance to the army for several days.

 According to Halouna Traoré, the sole survivor of Sankara's assassination, Sankara was attending a meeting with the Conseil de l'Entente.
 His assassins singled out Sankara and executed him.
 The assassins then shot at those attending the meeting, killing 12 other people.
-Sankara's body was riddled with bullets to the back and he was quickly buried in an unmarked grave while his widow Mariam and two children fled the nation.
+Sankara's body was riddled with bullets to the back and he was quickly buried in an unmarked grave while his widow Mariam and two children fled the country.
 Compaoré immediately reversed the nationalizations, overturned nearly all of Sankara's policies, rejoined the International Monetary Fund and World Bank to bring in 'desperately needed' funds to restore the 'shattered' economy and ultimately spurned most of Sankara's legacy.
 Compaoré's dictatorship remained in power for 27 years until it was overthrown by popular protests in 2014.

 Trial

 In 2017, the Burkina Faso government officially asked the French government to release military documents on the killing of Sankara after his widow accused France of masterminding his assassination.
-The French president Emmanuel Macron promised to declassify French documents concerning Sankara's assassination.
+French president Emmanuel Macron promised to declassify French documents concerning Sankara's assassination.

 In April 2021, 34 years after Sankara's assassination, former president Compaoré and 13 others were indicted for complicity in the murder of Sankara as well as other crimes in the coup.
 This development came as part of President Roch Marc Christian Kaboré's framework of 'national reconciliation'.

 In October 2021, the trial against Compaoré and 13 others began in Ouagadougou, with Compaoré being tried in absentia.
 Ex-presidential security chief Hyacinthe Kafondo, was also tried in absentia.
-A week before the trial, Compaoré's lawyers stated that he wouldn't be attending the trial which they characterized as having defects, and also emphasized his privilege for immunity, being the former head of state.
+A week before the trial, Compaoré's lawyers stated that he would not be attending the trial, which they characterized as having defects, and also emphasized his privilege for immunity, being the former head of state.
 After requests made by the defence attorneys for more time to prepare their defence, the hearing was postponed until 1 March.

 On 6 April 2022, Compaoré and two others were found guilty and sentenced to life in prison in absentia.
 Eight others were sentenced to between 3 and 20 years in prison.
 Three were found innocent.